odan/slim4-skeleton/docs/configuration.md

 3. If the constant `APP_ENV` is defined, load the environment specific file.
 This is only used to apply the phpunit test settings.

+## Different Environments, different Configuration Files

+A typical application begins with three environments: dev, prod and test.
+Each environment represents a way to execute the same codebase with different configuration.
+It should be no surprise then that each environment loads its own individual configuration files.
+These different files are organized by environment:

+* for the `dev` environment: `config/local.dev.php`
+* for the `prod` environment: `config/local.prod.php`
+* for the `test` environment: `config/local.test.php`

 ## Environment configuration

 You may be familiar with the concept of `.env` files.